jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/methodology.typ

 == Tools and Framework

 The development of our system is based on several key tools and frameworks.
-The graphics backend is built on Vulkan with the shading language GLSL. _nvpro_ from Nvisia is used to fast build Vulkan application and provide several useful utilities, including convince UI framework and profiling tools.
+The graphics backend is built on Vulkan with the shading language GLSL. _nvpro_ from Nvidia is used to fast build Vulkan application and provide several useful utilities, including convince UI framework and profiling tools.
 The c++ library _tinyobjloader_ is used to load models in wavefront format, the open-source _stb_ library is employed for image loading. _ktx2_ is the primarily format of the texture used in this project to reduce GPU memory usage.
 For graphics debugging, we rely on Nvidia _Nsight_ and _RenderDoc_.
 The 3D model used in this project was created in ZBrush based on the _Big Guy_ character[].

 // vulkan graphics backend